 A Disney Cruise is definitely not a cheap vacation, so I’m sure you’re wondering what is included with your fare, and what you’ll need to pay extra for.

-While it is true that once you get on board it’s possible not to spend another dime (besides gratuities, but more on that later), there are a few extras that you may want to budget for.
+While it is true that once you get on board it’s possible not to spend another dime (besides gratuities), there are a few extras that you may want to budget for.

 Let’s start by talking about all of the things that ARE included with your cruise fare: